MousaviLaleh/Mapping_Earthquakes/README.md

 # Mapping Earthquakes
-A project to visualize the earthquake GeoJSON data from USGS with interactive maps using JavaScript, Leaflet.js, and GeoJSON.
+A project to visualize the earthquake data from USGS with interactive maps using JavaScript, Leaflet.js, and GeoJSON.
 The earthquake data is represented on the maps in relation to the tectonic plates’ location on the earth, and according to each event's magnitude.

 ## Purpose